-- (a) No person shall operate a pet shop within the city without first obtaining a permit from the department. - (b) All animals shall be able to stand, stretch, and turn without touching any of the four (4) sides or top of their primary enclosure. - (c) Animal enclosures shall be cleaned of debris and fecal matter at least once every twenty-four (24) hours.
-Sanitizing of dog and cat enclosures shall be done once every day by washing the surfaces with proper disinfectants that are not harmful to the animal's health. - (d) All pet shops and stores selling any and all species of animals shall: - (1) Provide appropriate medical services, care, and housing according to individual species' needs. - (2) Keep accurate records of breed, description, approximate age and sex of animal sold if applicable - (3) Medications and immunizations administered if applicable; - (4) A guarantee of good health for a period of not less than two (2) weeks with recommendation to have the animal examined by a licensed veterinarian if applicable.
+- (a) No person shall operate a pet shop within the city without first obtaining a permit from the department.
+Auctions, circuses, performing animal exhibits, performing animal exhibitions, and rodeos may request limited permission to possess prohibited animals within the city for the duration of a commercial permit. - (b) All animals shall be able to stand, stretch, and turn without touching any of the four (4) sides or top of their primary enclosure.
+Possession of a prohibited animal under this section is exempt from the terms of section 6-153 and is subject to regulations and rules prescribed by the animal services manager, including, but not limited to, indemnification of the city, proof of insurance, and any other conditions deemed necessary to preserve the health, safety and welfare of the public. - (c) Animal enclosures shall be cleaned of debris and fecal matter at least once every twenty-four (24) hours.
+Sanitizing of dog and cat enclosures shall be done once every day by washing the surfaces with proper disinfectants that are not harmful to the animal's health. - (d) All pet shops and stores selling any and all species of animals shall:

+- (1) Provide appropriate medical services, care, and housing according to individual species' needs. - (2) Keep accurate records of breed, description, approximate age and sex of animal sold if applicable - (3) Medications and immunizations administered if applicable; - (4) A guarantee of good health for a period of not less than two (2) weeks with recommendation to have the animal examined by a licensed veterinarian if applicable.
 The permit holder shall retain a copy of the written statement for twelve (12) months from date of sale. - (e) Records shall be maintained and surrendered to the department upon request and without reservation or purpose of evasion.
 Failure to produce such records upon demand by the department shall be cause for the revocation of an existing permit and the refusal to issue a new permit for a period of two (2) years.

 Sec.
 6-58.
+Waiver of requirements.
 Suspension and Revocation.